ouslan/IDH-index/readme.md

 conda env create -f environment.yml conda env activate research_env
 ```
+> [!IMPORTANT]
+> This project uses pola.rs as une of its dependencies.
+This libary requires Rust to be installed on your system.
+You can install Rust from the [official Rust website](https://www.rust-lang.org/)

 This will create a new conda environment with the required libraries.